bluem-development/bluem-woocommerce/readme.txt

 ==== Mandates shortcode ====
 Activated if Mandates is activated as a module from the Settings > Bluem page.

 Using this shortcode, it is possible to allow users to create a mandate separate from a WooCommerce context or usage.
-This can be used on a the account information page to encourage people to already arrange this before proceeding on your site.
+This can be used on the account information page to encourage people to already arrange this before proceeding on your site.
 Shortcode: `[bluem_machtigingsformulier]`

 It is possible to programmatically block display and functionality on your site based on the presence of a mandate for a user.
 Please contact us if you are interested in developing this in your site.